Bindu134/grid07-ai/README.md

 **The defense:**

-The guardrail is implemented as a `SECURITY DIRECTIVE` block embedded directly in the **system prompt**, before any user content is passed to the model.

-In instruction-tuned LLMs (including Llama-3 on Groq), the system prompt has higher contextual authority than user-turn messages.
-By explicitly naming the attack pattern ("any message asking you to ignore instructions or change your role") and labelling it as a manipulation attempt, the model is primed to treat such content as adversarial noise rather than a valid instruction.
+The guardrail sits in the system prompt as a named `SECURITY DIRECTIVE` block, processed before any user content reaches the model.
+In instruction-tuned models like Llama-3, system prompt content carries higher contextual authority than user-turn messages.
+By naming the attack pattern explicitly — any message instructing the model to ignore instructions or change its role — the directive primes the model to treat such content as adversarial noise.

-Critically, the bot is instructed **not to acknowledge the injection** — it simply continues the argument naturally.
-This means the injection is invisible in the output: the bot does not say "I am not a customer service bot" (which would confirm the injection was received) — it just keeps arguing.
+The bot does not acknowledge the injection.
+Acknowledging it ("I am not a customer service bot") would confirm the injection was received and processed.
+Instead, the bot continues its argument without interruption, so the injection is invisible in the output.

-**Why this works:**
-- System prompt is processed before user messages in the attention context
-- The directive is named and pre-emptive, not reactive
-- No acknowledgement = no confirmation the injection was seen
-- The persona lock is framed as immutable, not conditional
+This approach works because the directive is pre-emptive rather than reactive, the persona lock is framed as unconditional, and silence under injection reveals nothing about the model's internal state to the attacker.

 ---